WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/zkp-safety.md

 ## What is a ZKP?

 "ZKP" is often used in digital credential circles without careful definition, and this leads to confusion.
-Here is how the concept of zero-knowledge proofs was defined by its inventors:
+Here is how the concept of zero-knowledge proofs (ZKPs) was defined by its inventors:

 >Zero-knowledge proofs are defined as those proofs that convey no additional knowledge other than the correctness of the proposition in question.
 (Goldwasser, Micali, Rackoff, "The knowledge complexity of interactive proof-systems", SIAM J. Comput., 18, 1989, pp. 186-208)